 Isolation can be a problem when we get older and lose some of our mobility and independence.
 Learning a new skill or attending a talk as part of a group is a fantastic way to meet people who hold similar interests and keep socially active.

 No matter what age we are, a lack of stimulation can leave us depressed and irritable.
-Learning a new skill or attending a talk can break the cycle of negativity and engage the mind in a positive manner.
+Attending and participating in a special presentation can break the cycle of negativity and engage the mind in a positive manner.
 It also introduces us to a wider world and fuels our thirst for more knowledge and gives us drive.

 As the saying goes, use it or lose it.
 It’s just as important to exercise our brains as it is our bodies.
-Learning and engaging in cognitive activities, which we find enjoyable and engaging, can make us more resilient to age-related brain changes, with some studies suggesting it can reduce the risk of dementia.
+Learning and engaging in cognitive activities, which we find enjoyable and engaging, can make us more resilient to age-related brain changes.
+Some studies have suggested it can reduce the risk of dementia.

 The brain is as spongy in later life as it is early on.
 Always wanted to learn a language?
 Always harboured an interest in renaissance art, but never dived in?
 Post-retirement, we have more time on our hands and great opportunities to realise the ambitions of our youth.
 The BASScare talks are a great place to reignite old interests.